matthijskrul/Conlanging/RST/elvish/syntax.rst

 ɑm, ɛm ('thing, things', cf. created by analogy θɑm, θɛm, meaning 'dwarf, dwarves').
-Note that for small numbers of subject inanimate nouns (usually 2 or 3, sometimes more in specific contexts) it is considered literary to use the singular agreement form of the verb!
+Note that for small numbers of subject inanimate nouns (usually 2 or 3, sometimes more in specific contexts) it is considered literary to use the *singular* agreement form of the verb.
 This also applies to animates in diminutive, in particular contexts (little dogs, little children etc).